sofia-huang/Monroe_research/scripts_explanation.md

 ## Text Generation
-- I used the Tensorflow RNN text generation tutorial [] as a basis for this model.
+I used the Tensorflow RNN text generation tutorial [] as a basis for this model.
 First, I downloaded the text file that I preprocessed for the classification model.
 Then, I vectorized the text, meaning converted them from text data to numerical representations.
+This RNN model is character-based, so given a chracter it will predict the next probable character.
+To create the training and testing sets, I created sequences of text with a length of 100.
+These are the input sequences and the corresponding target is a sequence of the same length shifted over one character to the right.

 ## Text Classification